esden/KiBus/README.md

 # Main features

-Not all of the features are currently implemented.
-It can be currently considered a wishlist of the features that we want to implement.
+The currently implemented features are:

 * Monitor and display the length of multiple nets
 * Display and sort by the difference of each trace to the max length trace
 * Display and sort by the difference of each trace to the median length trace
 * Visually indicate through background color how big the difference of each trace is to the target length
+* Load the Bus specification from a file
+* Ability to length match a wire that consists of multiple nets

+Features on the wishlist
 * Select target length
-* Merge nets to consider as one. (needed for bus length matching that includes an in line termination resistor)
 * Add bonding wire length adjustment.
 * Add via length
-* Store and Load a project config file defining the bus nets and the length matching requirements. (this should eventually become part of the net class parameters within kicad)
+* Store  project config file defining the bus nets and the length matching requirements. (this should eventually become part of the net class parameters within kicad)
+* Edit the bus definition file from the GUI